monanadmin/scripts_CD-CT/README.md

 This folder aims to create a version for testing MONAN with GFS at Egeon.

-## History:
+## History: ##

-0.1.0
+**1.0.0**
+- Added copying of config files from convert_mpas to dataout/YYYYMMDDHH/Post/logs
+- Included the MODEL config file
+- Included the VERSION.txt file
+- Modifications in namelist.atmosphere

+**0.2.2**
+- Fixed the value of config_bucket_update in namelist.atmosphere.
+- Fixed module load in opengrads in setenv.

+**0.2.1**
+- Switch of configs (CONFIG_DT, CONFIG_LEN_DISP, target_domain, etc.) 120 and 24 km.
+- Clean temporary outputs files option add in the 3.run_model.bash script.
+- Verification if all the output files were created ok from model phase.

+**0.2.0**
+- Including copy of the GF_ConvPar_nml from model source to scripts folder.
+- Changing physics suite to mesoscale_reference_monan.
+- Changing the output model interval to 3h adjusting the post processing.
+- Changing the radtlw and radtsw interval to 30m, and conv interval to 15m.

+**0.1.1**
+- Fixing bug on pressure levels description in post files
+- Fixing variables name in post files

+**0.1.0**
 - Used parameterization to select the date for execution.
 - Created cron script for daily executions.
 - Post-processing is with the new version of convert_mpas, enabling the use of grads.
 - Grouping all variables with one pressure level to only one variable with all levels.
 - Defined default version of MONAN-Model (0.5.0) and convert_mpas (0.1.0) in the installation step.

-0.1.1
-- Fixing bug on pressure levels description in post files
-- Fixing variables name in post files

-0.2.0
-- Including copy of the GF_ConvPar_nml from model source to scripts folder.
-- Changing physics suite to mesoscale_reference_monan.
-- Changing the output model interval to 3h adjusting the post processing.
-- Changing the radtlw and radtsw interval to 30m, and conv interval to 15m.

-0.2.1
-- Switch of configs (CONFIG_DT, CONFIG_LEN_DISP, target_domain, etc.) 120 and 24 km.
-- Clean temporary outputs files option add in the 3.run_model.bash script.
-- Verification if all the output files were created ok from model phase.

-0.2.2
-- Fixed the value of config_bucket_update in namelist.atmosphere.
-- Fixed module load in opengrads in setenv.

 ### Implementation at Egeon: